 To get started, just click on this link: Cars with Previously Issued California Clean Air Decals.
 If you don’t find the VIN, chances are you’ll be able to get a new one.

-We say “chances are” because the DMV notes that the list is subject to change.
+We say “chances are” because the DMV notes that the list is not all-inclusive and is subject to change.
 So there’s no 100-percent guarantee that you’ll be safe if you don’t see your VIN there.
 But with almost 223,000 VINs, the odds in your favor seem pretty good.